ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 ![Overall Developer Experience](/img/2021/01/devexperience.png)

-The biggest challenge/problem in developer experience for most respondents is the availability and quality of tooling.
+The biggest challenge or problem in developer experience for most respondents is the availability and quality of tooling.

 Also seen as critical aspects in order to foster adoption are error handling, IDE integrations and better documentation.

-Less often voted but still relevant are the increasing complexity of the language, availability of generics, improvements in compilation time and debugging as well as improvements in gas cost, storage handling and security.
+Less often voted for but still relevant are the increasing complexity of the language, availability of generics, improvements in compilation time and debugging as well as improvements in gas cost, storage handling and security.

 ![Solidity's Challenges](/img/2021/01/challenges.png)

 #### Importance Ranking of Future Features

+We've asked the participants of the survey to rank selected features under discussion according to their importantance.

 Gas optimizations were ranked as most important, followed by interfaces to external debugging tools.
 The SMTChecker, generics and fixed point types are ranked similarly important.